Coming Men of America: History

 In the summer of 1892, Joseph R. Hunter, at that time a boy in his teens, organized a "secret society" among his friends and class at Oak Park, Illinois.
 It began as a school children's club, under the auspices and with the active co-operation of the brother, a thirty-second degree Freemason, who was at the same time an Odd Fellow, a Mystic Shriner, and a member of several other secret societies.
 The older brother was called upon to assist in preparing the secret work and initiation, in imitation of such ideas of Masons, Odd-Fellows, and others.

 As the lodge grew and prospered, new features were added, and a finally, in the summer of 1894 it was organized under the name of The Coming Men of America.
 On March 13, 1895, it was granted a certificate and charter by the state of Illinois, which gave it the power to enroll members, organize lodges, and conduct meetings.

 Organized two years later, by December 31, 1894, the membership was 600.
-One year later, it was 4,000, and at the of the fifth year, it was 20,000.
+One year later, it was 4,000, and at the end of the fifth year, it was 20,000.
 In 1906, it was almost 100,000, with about 5,000 charters granted in the U.S., Canada, and Mexico by the Grand lodge.

 When it spread to Canada, by 1905, the Quebec La Vérité made an investigation.
 By 1907, the organization was represented in every State and U.S. Territory, and the CMA claimed to be the greatest chartered secret society for boys and young men in the U.S.